swatimahadevan/tp/docs/UserGuide.md

 #### 3.1.3 Deleting a Module: `module delete`

-Deletes the specified Module from the list of Modules.
+Deletes the specified module from the list of modules so that you can get rid of the modules you do not want to take anymore.

 Format: `module delete INDEX`